AndreaMariani-AM/Docker/example_workflow.md

 # Interactive way

 * This is probably the smartest solution, aka opening a container and working directly in it to debug softwares incompatibilities.
-It's useful for testing if certian R packages can be installed succesfully or other packages.
+It's useful for testing if certian R/other packages can be installed succesfully.
+This will immediatly point out missing libs and other dependencies.